rmccoy7541/neand_sQTL/README.md

 ﻿# neanderthal-sqtl

 ## Introduction
 This is my (Arta Seyedian) first project with Dr. Rajiv McCoy's group.
-Today is 9/26/2018 and I am applying principles of documentation and organziation to this project repository.
+Today is 9/26/2018 and I am applying the general guidelines for documentation and organziation to this project repository.
 Most of the work I have done so far has been without this method of organization so please forgive me if it's a bit hard to go through these directories and files and fully understand what I have been going for here.

 The crux of this project is to find sQTLs (splicing quantitative trait loci) among the DNA modern humans have inherited from neanderthals as a result of interbreeding that took place between 100,000 - 40,000 years ago [1].